ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

     - `git bisect good HEAD~1024`  - this is where we know the test passes
     - `time git bisect run /tmp/bisect-helper.py --autotest --autotest-vehicle=Plane --autotest-test=NeedEKFToArm --autotest-branch=wip/bisection-using-named-test`

-In the last command you need to specify the vehicle, new test name and the name of the topic branch which contains your new test.
+In the last command, you need to specify the vehicle, new test name, and the name of the topic branch which contains your new test.

 After this has run you should know which commit broke the functionality being tested.
 And you also have a new test for the regression suite which you should PR!